Master of Science in Physician Assistant M.S.

 4. Academic misconduct.

-5. The following additional criteria apply to the professional phase only:
+5. The following additional criteria apply to all PA courses in the curriculum:

 1. Failure of more than 3 exams in any single semester.